2020 Annual Conference

 Workshop registration is only open to the conference lecture attendees.

 - $100 off when registering for any 2 workshops

 - $50 off for current WATCVM members

-Conference lecture and workshop registration fees will be due 90 days before conference.
+Conference lecture and workshop registration fees will be due 90 days before the conference.

 Co-sponsor: World Association of TCVM